04alexklink/JSNotesApp/README.md

-#JSNotesApp
+# Vanilla JavaScript Notes App

-Description:
+## App Info:
-This single-page front-only Notes App displays a text box where a user can add text and submit the note.
+This single-page frontend-only Notes App displays a text box where a user can add text and submit the note.
 The notes first 20 characters is then listed below the textbox as a link, which if clicked will take the user to a hash url that displays the full content of that note.
 They can add as many notes as they like, with each new note being dyanamically inserted into the DOM at the bottom of the note list.
 If the user were to refresh the page, their notes will disappear.

 User Stories: